Nonprofit Leadership & Management Certificate Program

 The Paradox of Leadership

 Today we are confronted more than ever with paradoxes – those complex challenges where there may not be one “right” solution.
-The options in these situations may appear to be in direct opposition to each other, when in reality, each decision has upsides and downsides.
-Common themes are focusing globally vs. locally, planning for the long term vs. short term, whether federal vs. state oversight is appropriate, how to balance work and family.
+The options in these situations may appear to be in direct opposition to each other when in reality, each decision has upsides and downsides.
+Common themes are focusing globally vs. locally, planning for the long term vs. short term, whether federal vs. state oversight is appropriate, and how to balance work and family.
 These paradoxes can lead groups to “dig in their heels” and argue for one side or the other and potentially miss the opportunities of embracing aspects of both sides towards a common goal.
-In this course, you’ll learn how to differentiate between a paradox and a problem, practice using a tool to map a paradox and guide a productive dialogue that strives for an optimal balance between the two opposing ideas – the critical leadership skill of and+both thinking.
+In this course, you’ll learn how to differentiate between a paradox and a problem, practice using a tool to map a paradox, and guide a productive dialogue that strives for an optimal balance between the two opposing ideas – the critical leadership skill of and+both thinking.
 View course description video here.

 Managing Business Models & Business Options through Turbulence & Change

 Challenging business conditions and turbulence can play havoc with our current value propositions and our profitability.
 While turbulence is certainly filled with threats, it can also unlock new opportunities.
 The task for any leader or manager then becomes how to stay true to the strategy and vision for the organization while responding to changing conditions.
 This module will explore how to assess our current business model between the constraints and the potential opportunities that exist during turbulence and unwanted change.
-In this course we will identify the essential components of what an effective value proposition is and uncover what the non-negotiables to good execution look like.
-View course description video here.
+In this course, we will identify the essential components of what an effective value proposition is and uncover what the non-negotiables to good execution look like.
+View the course description video here.